LLMCRIT: Teaching Large Language Models to Use Criteria: Further Analysis

 \subsection{Single vs. Batch Criteria Provision}

-To examine the impact of providing criteria at the aspect level versus the individual criterion level, we chose the Reddit post writing task, where each aspect has an average of 4.2 criteria.
-We only compared the feedback texts generated by the strategy of offering criteria only.
+To explore the effect of providing criteria at the granularity of an aspect and at the granularity of a single criterion, we chose the Reddit post writing task where each aspect has an average of 4.2 criteria.
+We only compare the feedback generated by the strategy of offering criteria only.
 The results are in Tab.~\ref{tab:single_vs_batch}.
-We see that providing criteria at the aspect level almost always positively affects the validity and contextualization of the generated feedback texts.
-However, it negatively affects the constructiveness of the generated feedback, while the impact on helpfulness varies by model.
-In summary, \textbf{providing criteria at the aspect level, rather than at the individual criterion level, does not significantly alter overall performance, but it does offer greater efficiency during inference time}.
+We see that providing criteria in an aspect's granularity almost always positively affects the validity and contextualization of the generated feedback.
+However, providing criteria in an aspect's granularity negatively affects the constructiveness of generated feedback, while the impact on helpfulness is model-dependent.
+In summary, \textbf{providing criteria at the granularity of one aspect rather than on an individual criterion does not significantly affect overall performance, while offering greater efficiency during inference time.}